sunfounder/kepler-kit/docs/source/video_course/lesson69.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 69 :  Cleanly Exit MicroPython Threads When Program Terminates
+Lesson 69:  Cleanly Exit MicroPython Threads When Program Terminates
 ===================================================================================

 This tutorial covers controlling a servo and LEDs with the Raspberry Pi Pico W using both cores: